 When the operational plan was written, very little was known about the specific requirements of habitat specialist fauna within the Anoka Sand Plain.
 To better inform habitat restoration, the MN DNR selected a suite of six species identified by previous research (MN DNR 2009, Harper 2010, Hoaglund 2012) as sensitive habitat specialists likely to provide sufficient sample sizes to allow rigorous statistical analyses.
 Our focal species were: lark sparrow, (Chondestes grammacus), eastern towhee (Pipilo erythrophthalmus), Leonard’s skipper (Hesperia leonardus leonardus), northern barrens tiger beetle (Cicindela patruela patruela), plains hog-nosed snake (Heterodon nasicus), and gophersnake (Pituophis catenifer).
 All are MN Species in Greatest Conservation Need with the exception of the eastern towhee, which was chosen as an early-successional habitat specialist likely to produce sufficient data for analysis (MN DNR 2013a).
 Results from this project were intended to inform restoration of native habitats within the Sand Dunes State Forest and to provide guidance on future adaptive management strategies.

-The lark sparrow (Special Concern) prefers edge habitats and ecotones between open and forested areas, and most frequently associated with oak savannas, dry grasslands, or pastures scattered with small trees or shrubs (Martin and Parrish 2000; Pfannmuller et al. 2017).
+The lark sparrow (Special Concern) prefers edge habitats and ecotones between open and forested areas, and is most frequently associated with oak savannas, dry grasslands, or pastures scattered with small trees or shrubs (Martin and Parrish 2000; Pfannmuller et al. 2017).
 Long-term population declines have been attributed to a loss of their preferred open, shrubby and/or agricultural nesting habitat due to natural succession, urban expansion, or conversion to more intensive agricultural practices (Hunter et al. 2001), although no studies have presented definitive conclusions and population decline has not been ubiquitous across the species’ entire range (Sauer et al. 2015).
 The eastern towhee is a relatively common habitat generalist in many areas of North America, but in Minnesota is mainly associated with edge habitat between forested and non-forested areas (Greenlaw 2015).
 Hagen (1993) hypothesized that eastern towhee populations are dependent on shrubby, early-successional habitat and that they decline as habitat succeeds into mature forest.

 The Leonard’s skipper (Special Concern) prefers dry, sandy prairie and savanna dominated by native plant species (MN DNR 2008).
 No studies have been conducted regarding the specific habitat needs of Leonard’s skippers, but their requirements are likely comparable to similar native prairie skippers of the same genus that have been studied more extensively, including H. l. pawnee, which occurs on mesic prairie further to the west and hybridizes with Leonard’s skipper (Robert Dana, MN DNR, pers. comm.).
 The northern barrens tiger beetle (Special Concern) prefers sandy openings and roads in areas with low to moderate canopy cover (MN DNR 2008).
 This species requires open sand for larval and adult burrows, and open sand with sparse, scattered vegetation for hunting.